raphael-shin/global-summit-2025/gallery-backend/README.md

 ## How to deploy

-This is a blank project for CDK development with Python.

-The `cdk.json` file tells the CDK Toolkit how to execute your app.

 This project is set up like a standard Python project.
 The initialization process also creates a virtualenv within this project, stored under the `.venv` directory.
 To create the virtualenv it assumes that there is a `python3` (or `python` for Windows) executable in your path with access to the `venv`